Côte d'Ivoire entry requirements for Bangladesh passport holders

 Arrive at Félix-Houphouët-Boigny International Airport (ABJ)

-At immigration in Abidjan, present your passport with the visa, return ticket, and hotel booking.
-The officer may ask your purpose of visit and length of stay.
-Answer clearly.
-After stamping, you are free to enter.
+At immigration in Abidjan, present your passport with the eVisa approval letter, return ticket, and hotel booking.
+The officer will stamp the visa into your passport.
+They may ask your purpose of visit and length of stay — answer clearly.
+After stamping, you're free to enter.

 Download Côte d'Ivoire Entry Checklist